PiterWeb/RemoteController/docs/LINUX.md

 ## Execute in Linux

-When you run RemoteController you will need to be sure to:
+When you run LibreRemotePlay you will need to be sure to:

 - Have a compatible default web browser, any chromium based browser up to date should work.
 (There are known issues with Firefox)